rebeirojohnson/fatmug_backend_task/README.md

     4. Start the application: `docker compose up -d`
     5. Open your web browser and navigate to `http://localhost:8000`.

+> [!TIP]
+> This Project is also hosted using Docker on AWS instance and can be interacted directly with on http://65.2.40.22:8000/

 ## How to Interact with the project
 Now that the application is set up we can start using the application